 City Council 2nd Public Hearing continued to Feb.
 13, 2020

 The Urban Core Master Plan (UCMP) and Urban Code District (UCD) are Tempe’s efforts to plan for the next 20 years of growth in Tempe’s central core, providing a comprehensive and unified blueprint for sustainable development.
 Building on Tempe’s existing Transportation Overlay District (TOD), the UCD will be a new opt-in zoning district to support transit, promote a pedestrian environment and enhance other quality of life factors.
+In addition, the Development Bonus Program (DBP) is a voluntary program within the UCD that asks developers to protect our historic resources, create affordable housing or provide extra open space if the want to add height or density beyond what's allowed the UCD.

 The urban core is more than downtown.
 It reaches from Loop 202 on the north to the Union Pacific Railroad tracks on the south, and from Hardy Drive on the west to Loop 101/Tempe Canal on the east